DustinWatts/ESP32-S3_TFT_Combiner/README.md

 The User_Setup.h file in the folder with the same name is the User_Setup.h file you need to use the combiner PCB with the [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI "TFT_eSPI lbrary by Bodmer") lbrary by Bodmer.
 Overwrite the contents of the original file and TFT_eSPI is now configured for use with the combiner board.

+## FreeTouchDeck

+FreeTouchDeck is currently being updated so it also supports the ESP32-S3.
+This also includes support for using the ESP32-S3 USB Keyboard HID.
+You can find the latest version here: https://github.com/DustinWatts/FreeTouchDeck.
+The updates are not in any release yet, you so you will have to download the source and compile it yourself.
+Hopefully this the next release will include ESP32-S3 support.

 ## The Case

-The case was originally designed for the ESP32 and TFT combiner PCB.
+The case was originally designed for the ESP32 + TFT combiner PCB and for use with FreeTouchDeck.
 But since the deminsions are the same, the case is also the same.
-You can find the .stl files to prin your own case in this repo in the folder called "Case".
+You can find the .stl files to prin your own case in this repo in the folder called "3D Printable Case".